andrewufrank/daino/README.md

 ### MD -> Docrep
 The md files are
 - read with `readMarkdown2docrep`
-- `checkDocrep` completes the meta yaml information
+- `completeDocRep` completes the meta yaml information
 - `addRefs` adds and transforms the bibliographic data

 The page is translated by `bakeOneMD2docrep`